manish8561/temporal-acitivity-context-with-jest-example/README.md

 ### Running this sample

-1. `temporal server start-dev` to start [Temporal Server](https://github.com/temporalio/cli/#installation).
+1. `temporal server start-dev` to start the [Temporal Server](https://github.com/temporalio/cli/#installation).
 2. `npm install` to install dependencies.
 3. `npm run start.watch` to start the Worker.
 4. In another shell, `npm run workflow` to run the Workflow.

-The Workflow should make an HTTP request to [httpbin.org](https://httpbin.org/) and then return:
+The Workflow should make an HTTP request to the [httpbin.org](https://httpbin.org/) and then return:

 ```
-The answer is 42
+The answer is 42.\
 ```